 Maintaining strong growth momentum, with added dynamics from e-commerce.
+Foreign players outperform in both physical and electronic formats.

 Vietnam’s retail sales has continued to record good growth, maintaining a 5-year CARG of 7.6% (2017-2022) despite Covid-19 in some of these years, to reach almost USD 242 billion in 2022.
 In particular, modern retail is growing extremely fast, though notably in big urban areas, and is taking up an increasing portion of total retail sales.
 The emergence of modern retail formats (including e-commerce) and the strong participation of foreign retailers have brought a breath of fresh air and greatly changed the face of retail in Vietnam, bringing more choice and convenience for consumers.